davidrichards/davidrichards.github.io/_posts/2016-4-23-quantified-baseline.markdown

 > If you can not measure it, you can not improve it.

 So, blindly, just by writing it down, things will improve.
 Probably because I care about it more.
 Probably because it gamifies things for me a little (I get competitive and creative to improve my score).
 Probably because it reduces some of the stress about whether I'm missing something important in my complicated life.
-This metric covers about what I want to be doing with my life right now.
+This metric covers about what I want to be doing with my life right now, so it's a kindness I'm giving myself.

 ## What about tDCS?